TickingClocks/HDD-Persistence-of-Vision-Clock_V4/Electrical/Driver Board/ReadMe.md

   - This value will likely need further adjustment/refining.
 - Send PWM signal going to motor driver through a buffer.
   - The datasheet says the HIGH level of PWM for the chip is 2.7V.
 I'm sending it 3.3V which should be enough.
 Shifting that up to 5V would be best.
+  - Current testing shows reliablity at 3.3V.
+If I re-spin this board I will still update this.
 - R10 change value from 0ohm_NA to 0ohm
   - Not placing this resistor results in the processor not receiving the signal.